Teen Drug Abuse: More Vaping & Pot Use – Support and Helpful Resources

 - Marijuana use among teenagers increased slightly in 2017 to nearly 24 percent from the 22.6 percent reported in 2016

-- Using inhalants like glue, aerosols and paint to get high are more popular among younger teens than older teens.
-In 2016, nearly 4 percent of 13-14 year olds say they have abused inhalants at least once
+- Inhalants like glue, aerosols, and paint to get high are more popular among younger teens than older teens.
+In 2016, nearly 4 percent of 13-14-year-olds said they have abused inhalants at least once

 According to a recent report conducted by the University of Michigan Institute for Social Research, the percentage of adolescents using pot has increased more than teen smoking and other drug use.

 Professor Richard Miech of the University of Michigan and author of this study, says, “as teens see less of a health or addiction risk using marijuana, the faster the prevalence of smoking or vaping marijuana increases.”
 Miech goes on to state that “among teens, the perceived risk of smoking pot is at its lowest level since the 1970s”.

 - Teens and young adults (12 to 20 years old) drink 11 percent of all alcohol consumed in the U.S.

 - Over 90 percent of alcohol abuse by teens is during binge drinking episodes.